-While attending Blockchain East 2018, I heard several speakers, including Bob Tapscott from Blockchain Research Institute, who remarked about how Blockchain replaces trust in humans and organizations with trust in algorithms.
+While attending Blockchain East 2018, I heard several speakers, including Bob Tapscott from Blockchain Research Institute, who remarked about how blockchain replaces trust in humans and organizations with trust in algorithms.
 This trust is empowered by the distribution of witness nodes that independently verify transaction validity through a consensus of a majority of those witness nodes.
 This is the basis of Bitcoin.

 In addition to using algorithms to validate core transactions, Ethereum has added the ability to also encode agreements as Smart Contracts.
 These Smart Contracts enforce an agreement that results in resulting transactions between participating parties.
-Smart Contracts cannot currently be versioned or amended.
+Smart Contracts cannot currently be easily versioned or amended.

-Problem with Node Concentration
+Problems with Node Concentration

 Bitcoin and Ethereum, the largest of the two public blockchain networks, are based on Proof of Work.
 Proof of Work requires mining nodes to compete to be the initiator of a valid transaction for other mining nodes to agree upon.

 Initially, Bitcoin mining nodes where run by individual Bitcoin enthusiasts and participants on their personal computers and then dedicated computers to earn compensation for providing witness services by writing valid transactions and blocks to the ledger.
 Over time, the hardware shifted to mining servers designed to optimize this type of processing.
 As the network grew, so did the need for witness nodes and introduced a greater incentive for economies of scale.